 - It can kill both bacteria and fungus.

 - Well-documented cancer-fighting abilities.

-- Helps prevent atherosclerosis (the hardening and narrowing of the arteries) in hamsters.
+- It helps prevent atherosclerosis (the hardening and narrowing of the arteries) in hamsters.

 - Both an anti-inflammatory and an antioxidant.

-- Helps control diabetes and hyperglycemia in rats.
+- It helps control diabetes and hyperglycemia in rats.

 This study is a very thorough look at geraniol.
 It includes something I’ve never seen before: the effective doses of geraniol for a variety of cancers.
 It might be worthwhile to share that chart with your treatment team, but these studies are still preliminary at best.
 Under no circumstances should anyone attempt to use this information as a substitute for medical care.

 Geraniol frequently appears in strains high in linalool.